Geography

 Understanding of the world develops as children take notice of everything around them including places, and all the things within them such as trees in the natural environment, and roads and traffic in the built environment.
 Finding out about places begins initially when a child learns about their own home and the things nearby, then later as children notice things on journeys to and from home – such as the sequence of the traffic lights or names on street signs.
 This awareness is extended by visiting places and finding out about different elements of environments in books, on TV and through using other technology.
 This aspect also focuses on learning about cause and effect and is developed through having conversations with adults and other children about the things they observe.

-Continuous provision in the EYFS is resourced and facilitated to ensure that opportunities for early geographical skills and knowledge are developed.
+Our scheme of work includes the key knowledge that we want the children to learn and the vocabulary we introduce.
+In addition, continuous provision in the EYFS is resourced and facilitated to ensure that opportunities for early geographical skills and knowledge are developed.